belgianmobileid/doc/authentication.md

 ## Mapping the user

 To sign in successfully in your web desktop, mobile web or mobile application, a given user must be provisioned in OpenID Connect and then mapped to a user account in your database.
 By default, your application Server will use the subject identifier, or <code>sub</code> claim, in the ID Token to identify and verify a user account.
-Typically, the <code>sub</code> claim is a unique string that identifies a given user account.
+Typically, the <code>sub</code> claim is a string that uniquely identifies a given user account.
 The benefit of using a <code>sub</code> claim is that it will not change, even if other user attributes (email, phone number, etc) associated with that account are updated.

 The <code>sub</code> claim value must be mapped to the corresponding user in your application Server.
-If you already mapped this <code>sub</code> to an account in your application repository, you should start an application session for that user.

-If no user record is storing the <code>sub</code> claim value, then you should allow the User to associate his new or existing account during the first sign-in session.
+If no user record is storing the <code>sub</code> claim value, then you should allow the User to associate his new or existing account to the <code>sub</code>.

 All these flows are depicted in the itsme® B2B portal.

 In a limited number of cases (e.g. technical issue,…) a user could ask itsme® to ‘delete’ his account.
-As a result the specific account will be ‘archived’ (for compliancy reasons) and thus also the unique identifier(s) (e.g. "sub"), used to interact with the different Service Providers the specific users is active with, will be automatically deleted in our database.
+As a result the specific account will be ‘archived’ (for compliancy reasons) and thus also the unique identifier(s) (e.g. "sub").

-If the same user would opt to (re)create an itsme® afterwards, he will need to re-bind his itsme® account with your application server (as the initial identifier is no longer valid as explained before).
-To re-bind his itsme® account one of the above scenario should be used.
-After successful (re)binding you will need to overwrite the initial reference with the new <code>sub</code> claim value in your database.
+If the same user would opt to re-create an itsme® afterwards, he will need to re-bind his itsme® account with your application server, in the same way as for the initial binding.
+After successful re-binding you will need to overwrite the initial reference with the new <code>sub</code> claim value in your database.

 # API reference